 Figure 1.
 Comparison between modeled and observed annual NEE when assimilating NEE data and optimizing all phenology, photosynthesis and post C uptake parameters (P1) in the same assimilation. (a) Prior annual NEE simulation before parameter optimization, and (b) Posterior annual NEE after optimization.
 The trendline and slope value for the linear regression between the model and observations (bottom right inset figures) is shown for each site, together with their Pearson correlation coefficient, r (top left inset figures).
 The middle of the trend line should sit on the 1:1 line if the accurate mean annual source/sink behavior for a site is well captured by the model.
 A slope value close to or equal to 1 demonstrates the model is better at capturing the IAV.
 Colored points and trend lines represent all twelve sites, ordered from the largest mean sink (US-Vcm) to the largest mean source (US-Aud).
 The sink sites are: US-Vcm, US-Vcp, US-Mpj, US-Fuf, US-Wjs and US-Ses; the pivot sites are: US-Wkg, US-SRG, US-Seg, US-SRM and US-Whs; and the only source site is: US-Aud.

 Across the majority of the sites, the prior model simulates a depressed seasonal NEE amplitude and/or is unable to capture the observed bi-modal seasonality (Figure 2).
 The NEE amplitude and bi-modal seasonality generally improved when optimizing all parameters (blue curves in Figure 2), although the posterior simulations struggle to reach the exact magnitude of the spring and monsoon NEE troughs (net CO2 uptake) for several sites (e.g. US-Mpj, US-Wjs, US-Ses, US-Seg, US-Wkg and US-Whs).
-Accurately capturing the seasonal peaks and troughs is important for replicating observed NEE IAV because variability in summer monsoon season fluxes are the dominant driver of NEE IAV (MacBean et al., in review).
+Accurately capturing the seasonal peaks and troughs is important for replicating observed NEE IAV because variability in summer monsoon season fluxes are the dominant driver of NEE IAV (MacBean et al., 2021).
 While posterior seasonal NEE peaks and troughs are generally well captured, the assimilation of NEE alone often fails to capture the correct peaks in gross CO2 fluxes (Figure S3), likely due to compensating errors in both GPP and Reco.
 At the C source site (US-Aud) the model also fails to simulate the accurate peaks in springtime net carbon release (Figure 2).
 This is due to the fact that at US-Aud, TBMs tend to overestimate spring GPP and underestimate the earlier rise in spring Reco (Figure S3).
 The optimization only partially corrects these model biases, suggesting that other missing processes may ultimately be responsible for the model-data misfit (such as disturbance following a fire that occurred at the site in 2002, which is not implemented in the current version of ORCHIDEE).